tomjoht/learnapidoc/_docs/rest_api_specifications/openapi_tutorial/pubapis_openapi_step4_paths_object.md

 * `operationId`: A unique identifier for the path.
 * [`parameters`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#parameter-object): Parameters accepted by the path.
 Usual values are query, header, or path.
 The `parameters` object can also include a [reference object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#referenceObject) that simply contains a pointer to the description in the `components` object.
 * [`requestBody`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#requestBodyObject): The request body parameter details for this path.
 The `requestBody` object can also include a [reference object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#referenceObject) that simply contains a pointer to the description in the `components` object.
 * [`responses`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#responsesObject): Responses provided from requests with this path.
 The `responses` object can also include a [reference object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#referenceObject) that simply contains a pointer to the description in the `components` object.
+Responses use standard [status codes](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#http-status-codes).
 * [`callbacks`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#callbackObject): Callback details to be initiated by the server if desired.
 Callbacks are operations performed after a function finishes executing.
 The `callbacks` object can also include a [reference object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#referenceObject) that simply contains a pointer to the description in the `components` object.
 * `deprecated`: Whether the path is deprecated.
 Omit unless you want to indicate a deprecated field.
 Boolean.
-* [`security`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#securityRequirementObject): Security authorization method used with the response.
-Here you refer to the security method you're using; this name is defined by the `securitySchemes` object in the `components` object.
+* [`security`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#securityRequirementObject): Security authorization method used with the operation.
+Only include this object at the path level if you want to overwrite the `security` object at the root level.
+The name is defined by the `securitySchemes` object in the `components` object.
 More details about this are provided in the [security object](pubapis_openapi_step6_security_object.html).
 * [`servers`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#serverObject): A servers object that might differ for this path than the [global `servers` object](pubapis_openapi_step3_servers_object.html).

 {: .note}